 1 Specialization in Urban Environment

 Students in the Urban Environment specialization complete 18 credits in this area, nine credits of which are required and 9 credits of which are electives chosen in consultation with their dissertation advisors.
 The Urban Environment specialization provides students with the unique opportunity to examine the physical and spatial complexities of the built domain and the forces that gave rise to specific urban manifestations such as rapid social change, frequent demographic shifts, technological innovations, and shifting public policies.
 Reflecting the interdisciplinary nature of the environmental field, the curriculum comprises a set of courses drawn from the related disciplines of architecture, architectural history, urbanism, and city planning.
 The course work exposes students not only to extensive scholarship and rigorous analysis of architectural and planning theory and practice, but it also creates linkages to other urban systems.
+Within the Urban Environment specialization, students may choose instead to pursue a concentration in urban and architectural history.

 Ph.D.
 Faculty -- Urban Environment